Film / The Big Green

 This film provides examples of

-- The Bet: Jay uses this as an excuse to try and get a kiss from Miss Montgomery, though she sees past this, and makes an offer that if the Knights lose, he as the kiss Ernie the Goat.
+- The Bet: Jay uses this as an excuse to try and get a kiss from Miss Montgomery, though she sees past this, and makes an offer that if the Knights lose, he has to kiss Ernie the Goat.

 - Big Game: In the end when the Big Green take on the Knights.

-- Calling the Old Man Out / You Go Girl: Kate giving her dad an earful when she realizes he was partly responsible for Juan and his mother fleeing, and realizing just how much her life sucks.
+- Calling the Old Man Out: Kate giving her dad an earful when she realizes he was partly responsible for Juan and his mother fleeing, and realizing just how much her life sucks.

 - Casanova Wannabe: Sheriff Tom.